 What to expect when you contract Covid-19

-This is a description of the average journey of a Covid patient, not one with severe complications that needs hospitalization.
+The following is a description of a Covid patient’s average journey, not one with severe complications that needs hospitalization.

 The 3-4 days before you actually show symptoms, you are already contagious.

-Symptoms appear from the third day after infection (viral symptoms)
+Symptoms appear from the third day after infection (viral symptoms)¹

 Note: Symptoms may take 3-14 days to appear, but mostly it’s 3 days.